Rohan-G/Greddiiit/README.md

 ### Implemented API call authorization checking.

 ### Assuming dockerization doesn't include nginx since it was not mentioned on moodle or the document

+## Note: Will not work outside IIIT Networks or my parents' wifi (due to my mongoDB account being a learner account and I don't want to open it to the public in case the database gets overloaded)